Looking for fun things to do in Toowoomba today?

 Toowoomba Regional Art Gallery

-Established in the early 1900’s, the gallery holds three permanent collections: – The Lionel Lindsay Gallery and Library, The Fred & Lucy Gould Collection and the Toowoomba City Collection.
-The gallery hosts a variety of education and public programmes so check out their website to see what’s on when.
+Established in the early 1900s, the gallery holds three permanent collections: – The Lionel Lindsay Gallery and Library, The Fred & Lucy Gould Collection, and the Toowoomba City Collection.
+The gallery hosts a variety of education and public programs so check out their website to see what’s on when.

 Website: Toowoomba Regional Art Gallery